BOAMAH-99/BOAMAH-99/README.md

-<h1>Hello and welcome to my GitHub! 👋 </h1>
+<h1>Hello 👋, welcome to my GitHub! </h1>

-<p>I'm Michael Boamah from Accra, Ghana.
-I am a motivated and ambitious data analyst skilled in research, policy and performance analytics and monitoring & evaluation | Circular economy enthusiast</p>
+<p>I am Michael Boamah from Accra, Ghana.
+I am a motivated and ambitious data analyst skilled in research, policy and performance analytics, and monitoring & evaluation.
+I enjoy the challenge of solving problems, finding solutions, and discovering opportunities that promote program efficiency and sustainable development.
+I am proficient in Microsoft Excel, Microsoft Power BI, SQL, and Python and a proven great teamwork and leadership skills| Circular economy enthusiast</p>

-<p>I'm Manalytics and monitoring & evaluation | Circular economy enthusiast</p>

 ###